Connect with others who understand.

 • Living at a high altitude

 Likewise, some cancer risk factors don’t have any known connection to PH.
-Cancer is more likely to develop in people who drink large amounts of alcohol, smoke cigarettes, have come into contact with certain chemicals, or have been exposed to radiation.
+Lung cancer is more likely to develop in some people.
+Risk factors for lung cancer include:

 Talk With Others Who Understand